dilawar/PlotDigitizer/README.md

 Option `-i` accepts the input file.

 We need three `-p` (points) to map the coordinates onto the pixels of the image.
 In the example above, we have given three coordinates: `0,0` (where x-axis and y-axis intesect) , `20,0` (a point on x-axis) and `0,1` (a point on y-axis).
 To map thse points on the pixels, we are going to click on the image to locate these coordinates later. __Make sure to click in the same order.__

 3. The data-points will be dumped to a csv file.
-If `--plot` option is given from command line, it will also plot the computed data-points.
+If `--plot output.png` is passed, it will also plot the computed data-points to `output.png`.
 This requires `matplotlib`.

 ![](./figures/traj.png)